Asure Software (NASDAQ:ASUR) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of Asure Software (NASDAQ:ASUR – Get Rating) in a research note issued to investors on Monday morning.
-The brokerage issued a hold rating on the technology company’s stock.
+StockNews.com started coverage on shares of Asure Software (NASDAQ:ASUR – Get Rating) in a research note issued on Tuesday.
+The firm set a “hold” rating on the technology company’s stock.

-ASUR has been the topic of several other research reports.
-Zacks Investment Research raised Asure Software from a hold rating to a buy rating and set a $6.75 target price on the stock in a research report on Tuesday, May 17th.
-TheStreet lowered Asure Software from a c- rating to a d+ rating in a research report on Thursday, April 14th.
-One analyst has rated the stock with a hold rating and three have assigned a buy rating to the company.
-According to MarketBeat, Asure Software presently has a consensus rating of Buy and an average price target of $10.58.
+Separately, TheStreet downgraded Asure Software from a “c-” rating to a “d+” rating in a report on Thursday, April 14th.

 Asure Software, Inc provides cloud-based human capital management solutions the United States.
 It helps various small and mid-sized businesses to build productive teams to help them stay compliant and allocate resources to grow their business.
 The company's solutions include Asure Payroll & Tax, an integrated cloud-based solution automates regulations associated with payroll and taxes, including wages, benefits, overtime, garnishments, tips, direct deposits, and fair labor standard act, as well as federal, state, and local payroll taxes; Asure (human resource) HR, a cloud-based functionality that handles HR complexities, such as employee self-service that enable employees to access information, pay history, and company documents; and Asure Time & Attendance that provides cost savings and return on investment gains come in the form of strategic use of labor dollars and the elimination of time theft.